 Offer Support For These Prayers

-It is traditional, but certainly not required, to make a personal donation on behalf of the deceased as an act of merit, and to support the ritual practices in which the names are read.
+It is traditional, but certainly not required, to make a personal offering on behalf of the deceased as an act of merit, and to support the ritual practices in which the names are read.
 You can sponsor a prayer by making a one-time donation for this purpose in the form below.
-For those who have passed away, please note in your comments the date of decease.

 If you have trouble setting up a donation or need more information, please email our treasurer Jeri Peterson at firstname.lastname@example.org.

 Resources for the Sick, Dying, and Recently Deceased